baaslaawe/Hpta4Arms/README.md

 #Hpta4Arms
-is a buggy tool used to spy on your friends it consists of 4_MAIN_ARMs <br>
-First Arm : is Key logger that will save your key logs to a file called '''log.in''' <br>
+is a buggy tool used to spy on your friends it consists of 4_MAIN_ARMs `First Arm` : is Key logger that will save your key logs to a file called `log.in` <br>
-Second Arm : will take photo from your laptop camera and save it in a file called '''logg.png'''<br>
+`Second Arm` : will take photo from your laptop camera and save it in a file called `logg.png` <br>
-Third Arm : will detect your location using this API freegeoip.net <br>
+`Third Arm` : will detect your location using this API freegeoip.net <br>
-Fourth Arm : will package the last three arms and send them to your email address that you provide<br>
+`Fourth Arm` : will package the last three arms and send them to your email address that you provide <br>

 #Working Technique
-first thing this is a spying tool so it has to work secretly in the background and run every time the computer is restarting and that is exaclly what hide()and addStartup() do so let's start from the beginning : <br>
+first thing this is a spying tool so it has to work secretly in the background and run every time the computer is restarting and that is exaclly what `hide()` and `addStartup()` do so let's start from the beginning : <br>
 1- Hpta4Arms will hide itself and added to your start-up apps with the value of true <br>
-2- and after that it will open afile called log.in and write a START:: word at the beginning it is a mark for your logs starting<br>
+2- and after that it will open afile called `log.in` and write a `START::` word at the beginning it is a mark for your logs starting<br>
 3- it will take a photo and save it to a file called logg.jpg this file will delete himself after it has been sent to the email address<br>
 4- it will detect your location (Lat & lng)--(this might not be accurate because of the API it will detect your first public IP and return it's location)<br>
 5- it will send an email to the address you provided with this plain text<br>